Dynasty

 Sui (581-618)

-The short-lived Sui dynasty reunified China after four hundred years of fragmentation.
-During Sui rule, a Grand Canal links northern and southern China.
+During Sui rule, a Grand Canal linked northern and southern China.

 Tang (618-907)

-Considered the “Golden Age of China,” the Tang Dynasty made China the largest, wealthiest, and the most populous nation of their time.
-Tang rulers based their laws on based on Confucian thought.
+Considered the “Golden Age of China,” the Tang Dynasty made China the largest, wealthiest, and most populous nation of their time.
+Tang rulers based their laws on Confucian thought.

 Five Dynasties and Ten Kingdoms (907-960)